Locations:

 How is ectropion diagnosed?

 Your lower lid may appear to be lower in position than it should be.
 The lid may appear to be inside out.
 Your eye may look redder than it should, especially where the exposure is occurring.
+Your lower cornea may be visible and may seem irritated or inflamed, a condition called keratitis.

-Your provider may pull your eyelid even further away and count how long it takes to return to its position.
+Your provider may pull your eyelid even farther away and count how long it takes to return to its position.
 This is called the snap-back test.
 If ectropion is severe, you might have to blink repeatedly to get it to return to position.

 Management and Treatment